 Welcome to my website about astronomy and astrophotography.
 Like many others, I have enjoyed astronomy and observing the night sky.
 Much of my observing experience has been taking pictures of the many astronomical objects in our known universe.
 My website is a collection of the many pictures I have taken over the years.

 I have taken many of my pictures with optics ranging from DSLR lenses to amateur class astronomical telescopes.
-The cameras I use are mostly dedicated astronomical cameras with Charge Coupled Device (CCD) sensors.
-But I have also used a Cannon 350D DSLR camera.
+The cameras I use are mostly dedicated astronomical cameras - currently using cameras with CMOS sensors.
+I have used Charge Coupled Device (CCD) sensors and also a Cannon 350D DSLR camera.
 For some of my older images I have used webcams modified for long exposure use.
 I have dedicated a separate section of this website for DSLR astrophotography.

 Finally, one of the more gratifying results form my observations was the discovery of a new nebula surrounding an eruptive variable star V900 Mon.
 A scientific paper by by staff of the Institute for Astronomy, University of Hawaii was authored by Bo Reipurth, Colin Aspen, and G.H.
 Herbig.
 The discovery image is an image of LBN1022.
 The new nebula is located in the field of this image.
 A 2011 image of this region made by Adam Block shows this new nebula in greater detail.